 Cheap Eats

 Burmese food isn’t exactly easy to come by in London, but there are a couple of gems to seek out – one of which is the unassuming Cafe Mandalay.
 Located on the back streets of Old Street, Cafe Mandalay just looks like your regular cafe, and it does still in fact turn out English breakfasts and sandwiches.
 Ask for the Burmese food menu, however, and you’re in for a treat.
 They do an excellent lahpet (tea leaf salad), ginger salad, smoked fish curry, chicken coconut noodles, Shan noodles and much more.
-It’s fresh, authentic and delicious and there’s only one dish on the entire menu above £10, a chicken biryani at a frankly still bargain price of £12.
+It’s fresh, authentic and delicious and many dishes top out at £10.
 Note it’s only open for breakfast and lunch until 3pm.

 SILK ROAD